-These last few weeks I’ve been blogging about the power of words.
+The power of words.
 You no doubt have experienced how careless and cruel words hurt others and tear apart the closest of friends.
-Unfortunately, words have the power to even destroy someone's reputation.
+Unfortunately, words have the power to destroy someone's reputation.

-A blogger wrote: All my life I have been talked and gossiped about, and still am, behind my back.
-I just ignore them and walk away but sometimes I wonder what is the problem with me and what have I done to deserve being talked badly about.
+Someone commented: All my life I have been talked and gossiped about, and still am, behind my back.
+I just ignore them and walk away but sometimes I wonder what the problem with me is and what have I done to deserve being talked badly about.

 Even though no one can have complete control over what others say or think about them, it is possible to do some things that can protect your reputation, and possibly prevent people from gossiping about you.

-The Internet, in particular, has the potential to define the reputation of a person for good or bad.
+The Internet has the potential to define the reputation of a person for good or bad.
+Online is often where someone's first opinion of you is formed.
+So, think before you post.
 What people see or read about you online influences their opinion of you.
-So the very best thing you can do to protect your reputation is to manage your online presence.
+You have some control here, so the best thing you can do to protect your reputation is to manage your online presence.

 How can you do that?

-- Take down anything that it is inappropriate online and put up what you would like others to know about you.
+- Takedown anything that is inappropriate online and put up what you would like others to know about you.

 - Don't post inappropriate or sexual comments or photos on social media sites.
-Whatever you post on the web is painting a picture of who you are.
-You never know who is going to see something you post on the web.
+Whatever you post is painting a picture of who you are.
+You never know who is going to see something you post.
 What might seem like an inside joke between you and a good friend can be misinterpreted by someone on the outside, including potential future employers.
 Information online is often permanent and searchable.